It contains the following topics:

 Just as we did before, proceed with Only continue if... condition under Then:

-You can replicate the setup you have defined in the previous automation, but this time by basing it on Contractbook variables (editable fields) from the chosen for the contract creation template:
+- You can replicate the setup you have defined in the previous automation, but this time by basing it on variables from the contract template:

 The last step you need to configure is the post-signature automation action.

-Choose Update deal from the drop-down list and define how to automatically update selected deal properties in HubSpot.
+- Choose Update deal from the drop-down list and define how to update selected deal properties in HubSpot automatically.

-First, you need to specify which deal you want to update by choosing the corresponding Deal ID from the template's editable fields or typing it in manually.
+- First, you need to specify which deal you want to update by choosing the corresponding Deal ID from the template's data fields or typing it in manually.

 How can I start using my new automation flow?

-Once you have determined all deal properties you wish to update and set up their values, you can click on Save to complete the setup.
+Once you have determined all deal properties you wish to update and set up their values, click Save to complete the setup.